Please note: this process is in addition to normal university business travel requirements set forth by the CSU Stanislaus Travel Services.

 * High Hazard Travel - In addition to the "basic" steps listed above, if you will travel to a country that is on the State Dept. Travel Warning list or the CSU High Hazard Country list, then the following must be completed at least 30-days prior to the departure date:

-- Safety & Risk Management will review the information and correspond with the President's Office and the Chancellor's Office of Systemwide Risk Management according to policy
+- Safety & Risk Management will review the information and correspond with the President's Office for approval of travel.

 - The traveler will be notified of the pending approval by Safety & Risk Management